 The umpire reviews both estimates, examines supporting documentation, and may conduct an independent inspection.
 The umpire then issues an award.
 Any two of the three (the two appraisers plus the umpire) must agree for the award to be binding.

-Once the award is issued, the carrier is contractually obligated to pay it within the timeframe set by the policy and applicable state law (Florida Statute §627.70131 sets a 60-day window; Texas timing depends on policy and circumstances).
+Once the award is issued, the carrier is contractually obligated to pay it within the timeframe set by the policy and applicable state law.
+Texas applies the Prompt Payment of Claims Act (Insurance Code Chapter 542).
+Florida applies prompt-pay obligations under Fla.
+Stat. §627.70131.

 Under a standard residential or commercial property insurance policy from a private carrier (State Farm, Allstate, Travelers, Farmers, Liberty Mutual, USAA, Universal, etc.), the appraisal clause in your policy typically allocates costs as follows: